 Dr. Lygia Stewart, Chief of Surgery at the San Francisco Veterans Affairs, will be giving a talk on:

-Cognitive Psychology and Visual Perception as it Relates to Surgical Complications and the Training of Residents and Fellows.
+Cognitive Psychology and Visual Perception as it Relates to Surgical Complications and the

 Our February meeting will also be New Member Recruitment Night.
 Please invite a leader in surgery that you think would benefit the Society to be your guest.
 If your guest is interested in joining, you may propose them as a new member by sending an email to sanfranciscosurgicalsociety@gmail.com